ginarice136/notes/README.md

 # 2023-12-24
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex code may demonstrate your technical prowess, but simple and readable code demonstrates your understanding of the problem and respect for future maintainers.
 Always strive to write code that is easy to understand and modify, not just for yourself, but for others who may encounter it.
 Remember, code is read far more often than it is written."

+# 2023-12-25
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Always strive to write clean, readable, and maintainable code.
+Remember that code is read far more often than it is written, so prioritize clarity and conciseness over cleverness.
+And, as Uncle Bob Martin said, 'The only true measure of code quality is how easy it is to change.'
+Embrace modular design, practice defensive programming, and continuously refactor your code to improve its structure and efficiency."